aaronicsubstances/code-augmentor/README.md

+**NB: This project has been archived but is kept here as a reminder of inevitability of code duplication in the programming occupation.
+The use of ever-improving Continuous Integration checks is a better way to benefit from code duplication and also address its pitfalls.**

 # code-augmentor-support

 Code Augmentor is not just a code generator, but also your comforter in times of waiting for a feature in your favourite framework.
 It achieves this by providing